-Only the Offering memorandum exemption in section 2.9 of NI 45-106 requires that you file an offering memorandum with the Commission.
-These offering memorandums are filed with the report of trade.
+Offering memorandums within the meaning of clause 2(1)(ff) of the Act and GRO 11-906 must be filed with the Commission.
+These offering memorandums are filed with the report of sales.
 Send offering memorandums with a covering letter setting out the following:

-- Confirming the statutory exemption used; and - A reference to the page number of the offering memorandum where the Section 80.2 Disclosure and NI 45-106 Offering memorandum exemption investor rights as applicable can be found.
+- Confirming the statutory exemption used; and - A reference to the page number of the offering memorandum where the Section 80.2 Disclosure and if applicable the section 2.9 of NI 45-106 Offering memorandum exemption investor rights can be found.